-We communicate about so many different things in so many ways that it's important for us to have consistent messages, so we have developed a strategic approach to sharing our messages.
+As we communicate about so many different things in so many ways, it's important for us to have consistent messages.
+That's why we've developed a strategic approach to sharing our messages.

 Our corporate narrative or key messages support the Council's ambitions and objectives as set out in the Hawkesbury Community Strategic Plan.
 This is an audience-led approach to our communication, which aligns with the corporate themes that the community told us were important to them when we prepared the corporate plan.
 This ensures that we are:

-- Building campaigns around audiences rather than services so that we are focusing on our communities and what they told us they are interested in so that the information they receive is relevant - Delivering communication activities with a common theme or objective, designed to influence the communities perceptions or effect behaviour change
+- Building campaigns around audiences and what they told us they are interested in so that the information they receive is relevant - Delivering communication activities with a common theme or objective, designed to influence the community's perceptions or effect behaviour change

-As well as the objectives of the corporate plan it is useful to have a simpler, overarching set of key messages.
+As well as the objectives of the corporate plan, it is useful to have a simpler, overarching set of key messages.
 This helps tell a clearer story and form a narrative about Council's priorities.

-The key messages are supported by statements which guide where Council focuses their messaging:
+The key messages are supported by statements which guide where Council focuses our messaging: